zenml-io/zenml/docs/book/getting-started/deploying-zenml/docker.md

 > `zenmldocker/zenml-server:0.21.1` instead of `zenmldocker/zenml-server`).

-The above command will start a containerized ZenML server running on your machine that uses a temporary SQLite database file stored in the container, with all the limitations that this entails (see the earlier warning).
+The above command will start a containerized ZenML server running on your machine that uses a temporary SQLite database file stored in the container.
 Temporary means that the database and all its contents (stacks, pipelines, pipeline runs etc.) will be lost when the container is removed with `docker rm`.